oliver-io/streamerson/README.md

 - [The Consumer Group API `@streamerson/consumer-group`](./packages/consumer-group/README.md) extends the `@streamerson/consumer` API to provide consumer-group functionality, which allows a set of consumers to operate atomically on a single stream with messages promised to be delivered to a single of the multi-consumers.
 This pattern (implemented in Redis but consumed by these modules) allows for parallelizing the workers on a stream without duplicating the messages received between any listeners.
   - :heavy_check_mark: Implements the Redis Consumer Group API for horizontal scaling of a single stream
   - :heavy_check_mark: Allows for recovery on crash of a given consumer within a group
+- [Examples `@streamerson/examples`](./packages/examples/README.md) for examples of the code, and the underlying modules, in action.

 If you are interested in the components of the monorepo I encourage you to look at the individual package `README.md` files (I've provided [links above](#monorepo-package-links), or you can just peruse the repository `/packages` directory, though some of those are strictly internal).